 - KLM Royal Dutch Airlines – Amsterdam

-- LATAM – Bogotá, Cali, Lima, Medellín, San Andrés
+- LATAM – Bogotá, Cali, Lima, Medellín, Pareira, San Andrés

-- VivaColombia – Bogotá, Cali, Medellín, Pereira, San Andrés
+- VivaAir – Bogotá, Cali, Lima (only Wednesday, Friday and Saturday), Medellín, Pereira, San Andrés

 - Wingo – Bogotá, Panama City, San Andrés

-The most popular international flight locations at the Cartagena airport in 2015 were Panama City with 140,388 passengers, Fort Lauderdale with 140,266 passengers, New York-JFK with 91,554 passengers and Miami with 71,116 passengers.
+The most popular international flight locations at the Cartagena airport historically are Panama City, Fort Lauderdale with 140,266 passengers, New York-JFK and Miami passengers.